tleonhardt/linux_lkm/README.md

 > It is very easy to crash the OS when you are writing and testing LKMs.
 It is possible that you you can crash it in a way that could corrupt your file system and make it unbootable.
-I strongly recommend you use of of two basic setups for learning kernel development:
+I strongly recommend you use one of two basic setups for learning kernel development:
 1. Use a Linux virtual machine (VM) that you have taken a snapshot of
   * That way you can revert to the snapshot if it gets hosed